wannabemrrobot/daily-progress/cron@daily/2021/10-october/28-october-2021.md

 ### Dry ran a matrix problem, which I had in interview
+It took some time, to know the problem initially.
+Then, I devised a shitty approach, that had the worst complexity.
+But, the problem statement is that to calculate the minimum operations needed to make all the elements in the binary matrix as 1.

 #### Insights:
 - Should learn to approach a problem in a different angle